Tense Forms and Keywords 2026

 Contact us

-What are the 12 types of tenses?
-Present Simple Tense.
+The twelve tenses in English are as follows: Simple Present Tense.
 Present Continuous Tense.
 Present Perfect Tense.
 Present Perfect Continuous Tense.
-Past Simple Tense.
+Simple Past Tense.
 Past Continuous Tense.
 Past Perfect Tense.
 Past Perfect Continuous Tense.

 People also ask